openedx/frontend-lib-content-components/docs/decisions/0006-test-names.rst

         // The scenario / context under which it's being tested describe('with invalid settings', () => {
           ...
-          it('should throw a descriptive error', () => {
+          // The expected behavior when the scenario is invoked it('should throw a descriptive error', () => {
             ...
           }